lzh-mb-mod/EnhancedBattleTest/README.md

 ## How to install
 1. Copy `bin` and `Modules` into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).

-### Note
-- Due to a bug in official code, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), the mod will crash.

-  You can wait for mod update or play multiplayer mode.
-If you want to play this mod instantly, you should remove spaces between xml elements in `mpclassdivisions.xml`(I use vscode with `XML tools` extension to automatically do that) and make a backup up of it.
-You should then reinstall the mod and overwrite this file using the backup.

-- Please read `How to customizing characters` section for details and reason.

 ## How to use
 - Start the mod by clicking `EnhancedBattleTest.bat` in `bin\Win64_Shipping_Client` that you have copied into Bannerlord installation folder.
 If it crashed, try to run `EnhancedBattleTest-Alternative.bat` instead.